Last updated on October 4th, 2023 at 11:56 am

 Drones have singlehandedly changed our appreciation for filming and taking aerial shots.
-So, it comes as somewhat of a disappointment that drones are actually banned from plenty of locations!
+So, it is somewhat of a disappointment that drones arebanned from plenty of locations!
 Of course, there is a good reason for this: If you fly drones in areas with frequent air traffic, you will likely cause an accident.
 Still, don’t worry!
-There are still plenty of locations with some truly stunning scenery you can explore.
+There are still plenty of locations with genuinely stunning scenery to explore.
 So, join us for our list of best places to fly a drone in America so you can prepare yourself for the perfect tour for drone lovers!

 Shoshone Falls, Idaho